Offerings

 I believe in that connection too, and it doesn’t matter what you call it.
 I believe, as Rumi said, there are a thousand ways to kneel and kiss the earth.
 And the beauty we love can be what we do, and that too is a form of prayer.
 Our relationship to the planet can begin with listening and observing in wonder, then offering something back.
 Tending and mending, perhaps.
 And loving.
 Manifestations of love do seem God-ly.

 The campus abuts the mountains Fernando knew so well, and the old oak trees around us might well have been here in his time.
 I watched a pair of crows landing on a red tile roof that wasn’t there and a very blue sky that was.
 I heard the rustle of the beckoning backcountry behind me.
-I felt the anticipation of the children, and wondered how much of this they would remember, and whether it would impact the way they approached the world.
+I felt the anticipation of the children, and I wondered how much of this they would remember, and whether it would somehow influence the way they approached the world in the years ahead.

 “And now we’re going to the cave where Fernando lived.
 It is where he chose to be.
 He had a typewriter in there, and books, and you can see the remains of its wooden door, but beware of poison oak.”